exercism/javascript/concepts/objects/about.md

 };
 ```

 The trailing comma after the last entry is optional in JavaScript.
+You can read about the advantages of using it [here][mdn-trailing-commas].

 You might wonder why the keys are not wrapped in quotation marks although they are supposed to be strings.
 This is a short-hand notation.